 Live Lightning Detection

 The lightning activity displayed on this map is updated at one-minute intervals.
-The display (as the lightning detector antenna) is oriented to the North, and it shows all the activity history of the last 90 minutes, differentiating the lightning strikes by type and by time.
+The display (as the lightning detector antenna) is oriented to the North, and it shows all the activity history of the last 90 minutes, differentiating the lightning strikes by type and time.

 As a reference, the various symbols show, in order from left to right: